 - This unit introduces students to contemporary theories of punishment.
 To do this, punishment needs to be seen in the broader context of economical, political, social, historical and cultural changes.
 Starting from an international perspective, it explains the mechanisms that have influenced penal policies over the last decades.
 The unit enables students, on a theoretical and an empirical level, to critically examine to what extent macro and meso analyses are able to explain convergences and divergences in penal practices.

-- Students are able to (1) identify and explain drivers of contemporary penal policy on a global and local scale; demonstrate advanced understanding on a theoretical and empirical level; apply this knowledge to the penal situation in Australia, including local differences; (2) translate this knowledge into research questions; transfer this knowledge to real-life policy; demonstrate practiced skills of problem analysis and critical reasoning applied to the subject matter of the field situation; (3) demonstrate research skills appropriate for locating and assessing relevant primary and secondary materials; and (4) communicate information, ideas and argument related to the field of penal policy in a coherent and logical manner in both written and oral forms.
+- Students are able to (1) explain drivers of contemporary penal policy on a global and local scale; (2) critically analyse the penal situation in Australia, including local differences; (3) apply their knowledge of penal policy and practices to actual cases; (4) demonstrate research skills appropriate for locating and assessing relevant primary and secondary materials; and (5) communicate information, ideas and argument related to the field of penal policy in a coherent and logical manner in both written and oral forms.

-- Indicative assessments in this unit are as follows: (1) literature review; (2) group case study; and (3) class participation.
+- Indicative assessments in this unit are as follows: (1) research essay; (2) group case study; and (3) class participation.
 Further information is available in the unit outline.